All Docstrings

 Return vial mass for given ISO vial size.

-Uses a table provided by Schott, stored internally in a CSV.
+Uses a table from a SCHOTT manual, stored internally in a CSV.

 source